samahomsi04-tech/Exploring-GAN-Variants-for-Balancing-Imbalanced-Datasets/README.md

 - Image normalization

 - Augmanting traning set
    - All augmantation approaches were applyed only on training set.
-Vallidation and testing kept imbalance to to mimic real-life scenario
+Vallidation and testing kept imbalance to mimic real-life scenario